ykim9265/udacity_deep_reinforcement_learning_project1/README.md

 The following instructions have been tested on the linux ubuntu environment.

 ### Python virtual environment
 1. Create a python version 3.6 virtual environment.
+You can use `conda` or `pyenv`.
-2. For the environment, issue the following statements to install required dependencies:
+2. Once you `activate` into the environment, issue the following statements to install required dependencies:

 Here is the command: